Larass-a11y/Laras-QA-Portofolio/README.md

 # 👋 Hi, I'm Erwita Hayuning Larasati

-## Quality Assurance Portfolio
+## Quality Assurance Portofolio

-Welcome to my Quality Assurance Portfolio!
+Welcome to my Quality Assurance Portofolio!

 I am a Fresh Graduate from **SMK Negeri 6 Malang**, majoring in **Sistem Informasi Jaringan dan Aplikasi**, with **10 months of internship experience as a Quality Assurance Intern** at **PT Humma Teknologi Indonesia**.